Vikings season 5: Casting

+Filming

+As with previous seasons, most of the season was shot at Ashford Studios with most exteriors filmed around County Wicklow.

+Scenes taking place in Sicily and Egypt were shot at Atlas Corporation Studios in Morocco.
+Floki's landing on Iceland was filmed in Vík í Mýrdal.
+The rest of the scenes in Iceland were shot on Ireland with digital backdrops.

 Music

 The musical score for the fifth season was composed by Trevor Morris in collaboration with Einar Selvik.
 The opening sequence is again accompanied by the song "If I Had a Heart" by Fever Ray.

-The soundtrack album was released on December 27, 2019 by Sony Classical Records.
+The soundtrack album was released on December 27, 2019, by Sony Classical Records.
 An additional original song not included in the album is "Skidarima", written and performed by Einar Selvik and featured in "Homeland".

 Additional non-original music by Norwegian music group Wardruna is featured in the episodes "The Plan" and "A Simple Story".
 The featured tracks are "MannaR - Drivande", "Løyndomsriss", and "Heimta Thurs".

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 91% approval rating, with an average rating of 8.10/10 based on 11 reviews.
 The consensus reads: "Brutal battles and epic quests help Vikings' fifth season remain an engaging, exciting journey."
 IGN awarded episode 10, "Moments of Vision", with a rating of 9 out of 10.
-Entertainent Weekly gave the episode an "A".
+Entertainment Weekly gave the episode an "A".

 The second half of the season drew some criticism.
 Writing in Forbes, Erik Kain said: "the show continues to falter, an unfortunate mix of melodrama, one-note characters and absurd fantasy parading as historical fiction" and that the show "has simply lost its way".
 In "A Simple Story", Aethelred is portrayed rejecting the throne in favour of his younger brother Alfred.
 In history, after the death of Aethelwulf, three of Alfred's elder brothers ruled, for two, five and six years respectively, all dying before Alfred took the throne in 871.
 Writing in Forbes, Erik Kain described the storyline as "just a huge unforced error".